 On July 6, 2004, the SARFT issued the Measures for the Administration of the Transmission of Audiovisual Programs over Information Networks such as the Internet, which came into effect on October 11, 2004.
 These measures provide that Websites authorized to disseminate news may apply to the SARFT to obtain a Permit for the Network Transmission of Audiovisual Programs allowing the online dissemination of streaming video.
-In accordance with these measures, we have applied to the SARFT for this permit in 2005.
-We also understand that the SARFT is adjusting its regulatory system in this area and may promulgate new legislation in 2007.
+In accordance with these measures, we applied to the SARFT for this permit in 2005, but have not yet obtained said Permit.